Rockin' Peppers and Eggs Recipe

 - Cookie sheet

-- Heat olive oil in non-stick pan on medium heat.
+- Heat olive oil in a non-stick pan on medium heat.
 Add onions, peppers, and mushrooms.
 Saute until slightly softened but still crunchy.

 - While the veggies are sauteing, break eggs into a bowl.
 Add the salt, black pepper, and milk to the eggs, whisking until well-blended and frothy.
 Set aside.